 The Group has significant pension liabilities associated with its defined benefit pension fund, which includes the following three plans: the "Master Plan" (or "Base Plan"), the "Complementary Plan" and the "Executive Committee's Complementary Plan" is only for members of the Executive Committee and was subject to the split between the Issuer and BES pursuant to the Resolution Measure, which occurred during 2020, and related decisions) (the "Pension Fund").
 The Group's expected return on the assets in its Pension Fund is based on certain assumptions.
 If the returns on the assets in its Pension Fund is less positive than expected or negative, the Group will be required to recognise actuarial losses on the difference between a greater expected value of the assets and the actual value.
-Similarly, demographic factors, such as an increase in life expectancy among active employees and pensioners, can result in changes in mortality tables used by insurance companies and thus negatively affect the Group's Pension Fund in order to guarantee that its Pension Fund liabilities are fully funded, as required by regulation.
+Similarly, demographic factors, such as an increase in life expectancy among active employees and pensioners, can result in changes in mortality tables used by insurance companies and thus negatively affect the Group's defined-benefit obligations, generating actuarial losses that require recognition and contribution to the Group's Pension Fund in order to guarantee that its Pension Fund liabilities are fully funded, as required by regulation.

 In addition to such losses requiring contribution to the Group's Pension Fund, these actuarial losses may have the effect of reducing the Issuer's CET1, undermining the Issuer's capital ratios and negatively impacting the Issuer's shareholders' equity.
 Until 1 January 2018, the Issuer was required to deduct from its CET1 the portion of actuarial losses exceeding 10 per cent. of its pension liabilities or the value of its pension assets, adjusted by a phase-in factor (20 per cent. per year).
 After 1 January 2018, actuarial losses are deducted from CET1 in full.
-As at 30 June 2021, the Group's pension obligations in the Pension Fund amounted to \notin 1,933 million, and the fair value of the Pension Fund allocated to the Issuer as at the same date was \notin 1,858 million.
-The unfunded liabilities amounted to \notin 75.1 million as at 30 September 2021.
+As at 31 December 2020, the Group's pension obligations in the Pension Fund amounted to €1,935 million, and the fair value of the Pension Fund allocated to the Issuer as at the same date was €1,908 million.
+The unfunded liabilities amounted to €27.1 million as at 31 December 2020 (€153.1 million as at 31 December 2019).